 - Stop timing after 5 moves.

 Babies that do not move at least 5 times within thirty minutes should be checked by your doctor.
 Movement is an important barometer of your baby’s health.

 Sudden increase or decrease in baby’s fetal kick count in the third trimester should also be reported to your doctor, especially if you have health concerns that put you at a high-risk pregnancy.

 If your baby doesn’t move within the half hour, don’t panic.
 Your baby could simply be sleeping.
 Instead, get up and move around for a few minutes.
 Grab a bite to eat or drink.
 After half hour, if your baby still doesn’t seem to be moving, call your doctor immediately.
 Letting your doctor know that your baby is not moving enough can save their life.

 Other Indicators That Require a Call to Your Doctor

 - Contractions every 2-5 minutes (more than 5 per hour)

 - Cramps in the lower abdomen with or without diarrhea

 - Vaginal spotting or bleeding

 Monitoring your little one’s fetal kicks can potentially save your baby’s life.
-If you’ve got questions or concerns regarding your baby’s movements or would like to schedule an appointment to discuss these techniques with your doctor, feel free to give us a call.
-One of our helpful staff members would be happy to assist you with your needs.
+If you’ve got questions or concerns regarding your baby’s movements or would like to schedule an appointment to discuss these techniques with your doctor, call us at 770.720.7333.
+Or, simply request an appointment online.